Steppenwolf (novel)

 Steppenwolf (originally Der Steppenwolf) is the tenth novel by German-Swiss author Hermann Hesse.

 Originally published in Germany in 1927, it was first translated into English in 1929.
-The novel was named after the German name for the steppe wolf.
+The novel was titled from the German word for the steppe wolf.
 The story in large part reflects a profound crisis in Hesse's spiritual world during the 1920s.

 Steppenwolf was wildly popular and has remained a perpetual success, but Hesse later said the book was largely misunderstood.

 Background and publication history

 In 1924, Hermann Hesse married singer Ruth Wenger.
 After several weeks, he left Basel, only returning near the end of the year.
 Upon his return, he rented a separate apartment, adding to his isolation.
 After a short trip to Germany with Wenger, Hesse almost completely stopped seeing her.
 The resulting isolation and inability to make lasting contact with the outside world led to increasing despair and the return of Hesse's suicidal thoughts.

 Hesse began writing Steppenwolf in Basel, and finished it in Zürich.
 In 1926, he published a precursor to the book, a collection of poems titled The Crisis: From Hermann Hesse's Diary.
 The novel was released in 1927.
 The first English edition, translated by Basil Creighton, was published in 1929 by Martin Secker in the United Kingdom and by Henry Holt and Company in the United States.

 In 1926, Hesse also became acquainted with jazz music, attending Swiss performances of the Revue Nègre featuring Josephine Baker and Sidney Bechet; Steven C. Tracy, professor of Afro-American Studies at the University of Massachusetts, writes, "the character of Pablo... was inspired by Bechet's playing".